tbriand/modified_inverse_compositional/README.txt

 zoom.cpp:   Compute the zoom-out of an image and the zoom-in of the parameters

-Complementary programs (used for the online demo only): output.cpp:  Program to compute some images and error metrics from the results noise.cpp:   Program to add Gaussian noise to the input images mt19937ar.c: Program to generate random numbers, used in noise.cpp
+Complementary programs (used for the online demo only): equalization.c: Program to equalize the constrast of two images mt19937ar.c   : Program to generate random numbers, used in noise.cpp noise.cpp     : Program to add Gaussian noise to the input images output.cpp    : Program to compute some images and error metrics from the results